 Calendly uses these preferences to create a master availability schedule for you.
 You get a link to that schedule and can either send the link directly to leads or publish it on your website, so leads can choose a convenient time no matter when and where they request a meeting.

 Confirming a scheduled time can also extend the meeting lifecycle if you have to do it manually.
-Calendly automatically adds each meeting to your calendar and marks that time as filled.
+Calendly automatically adds each meeting to your calendar, automates calendar invites, and marks that time as filled.